Solar Beacon has moved to Sather Tower (the “Campanile”) on the U.C. Berkeley Campus.

-Solar Beacon is an art installation on top of the Golden Gate Towers that reflects the Sun’s light throughout the Bay Area, calling attention to the man-made structure’s 75th anniversary using the brightest natural light available.
-Observers of Solar Beacon will see two points of light, one on each tower top, that are bright as the Sun, but much smaller in size.
-Through an online interface, the public can Schedule a time-based performance, during which the observed spots of light will appear to turn on and off.
-Because the reflected light is projected in a narrow beam a half degree across, the performance only appears to a region around the observer (e.g. 17m at 2 km), but it can be seen by anyone in the Bay Area who has direct view of the tops of the Golden Gate Bridge tower.
+Solar Beacon is an art installation now on top of the Sather Tower that reflects the Sun’s light throughout the Bay Area using the brightest natural light available.
+Observers of Solar Beacon will see a point of light near the top of the Tower that is bright as the Sun, but much smaller in size.
+Through an online interface, the public can Schedule a time-based performance, during which the observed spot of light will appear to turn on and off.
+Because the reflected light is projected in a narrow beam a half degree across, the performance only appears to a region around the observer (e.g. 17m at 2 km), but it can be seen by anyone in the Bay Area who has direct view of Sather Tower.

 Below is today’s schedule for locations you might see Solar Beacon.
 It includes standard locations as well as personally scheduled pointings.
-(Note, more western locations, like the East Bay, Pier39 and Hyde St., are not accessible late in the afternoon when the Sun gets low in the sky.
-At that time, Baker Beach and Lands End are better).
+(Note, many northwestern locations, like the Golden Gate bridge and Mt.
+Tamalpais are not accessible early in the morning when the Sun is in the East.
+At that time, Oakland and the South Bay are better).
 Send us feedback, positive or negative on the Feedback page.

 To view events scheduled by users on a particular day, select the day and month here (now with a map of events!):